-Holding governments accountable to combat gender based violence in the Democratic Republic of Congo and the Republic of Congo
+Holding government accountable to gender based violence in the Republic of Congo

-The DRC and Congo governments have both made various commitments to eliminate gender-based violence including signing on to the UN Convention on the Elimination of Discrimination against Women CEDAW and the special Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa.
-Both governments have also enacted national laws in the form of family and criminal codes and sexual violence acts which provide protection for women and girls against violence.
+The Congo government has made various commitments to eliminate gender-based violence including signing on to the UN Convention on the Elimination of Discrimination against Women (CEDAW and the special Protocol of the African Charter on Human and People’s Rights on the Rights of Women in Africa.
+The Congo government has also enacted national laws in the form of family and criminal codes and sexual violence acts, which provide protection for women and girls against violence.
 However, these provisions are often not enforced.

-In both countries, APC’s partners have reported that there is growing mobilisation of local women and human rights organisations in coordination with UN and international organisations in the fight to end gender-based violence.
-However, they identify that reporting and monitoring of violations and tracking and coordination of responses are woefully inadequate in relation to the numbers and seriousness of cases of sexual and domestic violence in both countries.
+APC’s partners have reported that there is growing mobilisation of local women and human rights organisations in coordination with UN and international organisations in the fight to end gender-based violence.
+However, they identify that reporting and monitoring of violations and tracking coordination of responses are woefully inadequate in relation to the numbers and seriousness of cases of sexual and domestic violence in both countries.

-This project aims to strengthen documentation, reporting and monitoring of domestic and sexual violence (especially rape cases) and responses of law enforcement agencies in the Democratic Republic of Congo and the Republic of Congo.
-It will do so through building the capacity of local women’s and human rights organisations, using the Ushahidi platform and other ICT tools, to produce evidence that can put pressure on governments to deliver on and increase their commitments to combat and eliminate gender-based violence.
+This project aims to strengthen documentation, reporting and monitoring of domestic and sexual violence and responses of law enforcement agencies.
+It will do so through building the capacity of local women’s and human rights organisations, using ICT platforms and tools, to produce evidence that can put pressure on governments to deliver on and increase their commitments to combat and eliminate gender-based violence.

 APC in partnership with APC member AZUR Developpement led by Sylvie Niombo will implement this project over a two year period.